Martin K. Morrissey

 He practices in the areas of insurance law, bad faith, personal injury, death, vehicular negligence, construction accidents, premises liability, sports liability, malpractice, general liability, products liability, class actions and commercial torts.

 Mr. Morrissey is active in both the state and federal courts.
 Significant appeals cases include Wakeford v.
 Rodehouse Restaurants, 154 Ill.
 2d 543 (1993); Maple v.
 Gustafson, 151 Ill.
 2d 445 (1992); Jackson v.
 Seib, 866 N.E.2d 563 (5th Dist.
 2007).
 He is author of “The Appellate Court Administers a Healthy Dose of Common Sense to the Vehicle Photograph Admissibility Issue,” IDC Quarterly Feature Article (1st Quarter 2009).

 Mr. Morrissey is a member of the Illinois Bar Association, Madison County Bar Association, Illinois Association of Defense Trial Counsel and American Board of Trial Advocates (ABOTA).
-He served as President of ABOTA, Missouri/Southern Illinois Chapter for 2004, and now serves on the national Board of Directors of ABOTA.
+He served as President of ABOTA, Missouri/Southern Illinois Chapter for 2004, and on the national Board of Directors of ABOTA.
 Mr. Morrissey holds a Martindale Hubbell AV rating; the highest available for legal ability and professional ethics.

 He has been married to Kit for twenty-eight years and they have two children.